 Marcus joined Gollancz as an Editor at the beginning of 2011, and is greatly enjoying the chance to work on the kind of books he’s always read.
 His shelves at home are groaning.
 Previously, he spent ten years as a bookseller for Blackwell’s, ending up as Sales Manager for their flagship London shop on Charing Cross Road.
 He lives with his partner, a historian and novelist, and their very small child, who is going to know more about SFF then anyone else at nursery.
 This may not be a good thing.

-Charlie Panayiotou (try pronouncing that) works as Assistant Editor for Gollancz.
+Charlie Panayiotou (try pronouncing that) works as Editorial Manager for Gollancz.
 Possibly the only person at Orion with a BSc, he spends too much money on CDs rather than just downloading everything and reads various Japanese comics.
 If you want to make friends with him, just tell him how much you hate The Big Bang Theory.

-Jen works in the Gollancz/Indigo marketing team.
+Jen works in the Gollancz/Indigo marketing teams.
 Originally from New York, she talks too loud (and far too fast).
 When not marketing books or devising evil genius plans (as she prefers to think of marketing) she reads too much, adventures as much as possible and is learning the difference between US and UK English (it’s a complex process).
-She has a weakness for brilliant YA novels, fairytales, myths, chocolate tea and trashy American TV.
+She has a weakness for brilliant genre and YA novels, fairytales, myths, chocolate tea and trashy American TV.
 She also has a pathological hatred of mayo.
 You can follow her on Twitter: @gennmcmenemy

 Mark is the Online Key Accounts Director at the Orion Publishing Group.
 He also writes and is currently working on a number of script projects, including OUR ROBOT OVERLORDS for director Jon Wright and Piers Tempest’s Tempo Productions.
 You can follow him on Twitter @markstay or or read his blog at: http://unusuallytallstories.wordpress.com